Maghwyn/WhackTheMole/README.md

 3. Grab the hammer.
 4. Enjoy !

+## How to Quit
+1. Look to your right, there's a red "EXIT" with a platform you can teleport on.

 ## Moles
 - Angel Mole : Give 1 HP & No loss of HP on despawn.
 - White Flag Mole : Remove 1 HP && No loss of HP on despawn.